oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_ModelZoo_Inference_with_FP32_Int8/README.md

 ## Key Implementation Details

-The example uses some pretrained models published as part of the [Reference models for Intel® Architecture](https://github.com/IntelAI/models).
+The example uses some pretrained models published as part of the [Intel® AI Reference models](https://github.com/IntelAI/models).
 The example also illustrates how to utilize TensorFlow* runtime settings to maximize CPU performance on ResNet50 workload.

 ## Set Environment Variables (Only applicable to AI Tools Offline Installer)